 Legal Details Of The Merger

-The details of the Honda Nissan merger were revealed in a joint press conference in Tokyo.
+The details of the Honda-Nissan merger were revealed in a joint press conference in Tokyo.
 The two companies have signed a Memorandum of Understanding (MoU) that signals the beginning of more merger talks.

-Honda and Nissan will operate as independent companies but will streamline their operations under a joint holding company that will be listed on the Tokyo Stock Exchange.
+As part of the Nissan-Honda merger, Honda and Nissan will operate as independent companies but will streamline their operations under a joint holding company that will be listed on the Tokyo Stock Exchange.
 To create this holding company and finalize the deal, the two need approval from all company shareholders.
 Honda, being larger and more successful, will nominate the board members for the joint company.

 Discussions around the Honda and Nissan merger will conclude around June 2025.